Who are the five best female alternative rock singers?

 I was a radio disc jockey for an alternative rock radio station in the midwest for eight years and, during that time, I came to admire the many female alternative rock singers on our playlist.

-During the 80s and 90s, there were so many amazing female alternative rock musicians, it’s hard to choose what I think are the top five.
+During the 80s and 90s, there were so many amazing female alternative rock musicians in fact, it is hard to choose just five out of so many.

 Here is my top five list though – chosen because all of these women in alternative rock were doing something unusual, daring and, yep, even sexy.

-Best Tori Amos songs include “God”, “Silent All These Years” and “Crucify”.
-Amos is now married to a British sound engineer and spends most of the time living in England.
+Some of the best Tori Amos songs include “God”, “Silent All These Years” and “Crucify”.
+Amos is now married to a British sound engineer, and spends most of the time living in England.

-She released her last album, Abnormally Attracted to Sin, in 2009.
-Not as popular as her other works, it still got rave reviews from many critics and fans alike.
+She released her last album, Native Invader, in 2017.
+Not as popular, or as interesting as her earlier works in my mind, it still got rave reviews from many critics and fans alike.

 Liz Phair – Prominent in the indie alternative rock music underground movement, Liz Phair is a singer-songwriter who got her start by self-recording and releasing cassettes of her work.
-She’s released five albums since 1993, with her last album Somebody’s Miracle released in 2005.
+She has released five albums since 1993, with her last album Funstyle released in 2010.

-Once thought to be daring and definitely alternative rock oriented, in later years her songs have a more pop sound, but still with the underlying uniqueness she’s always been known for.
+Once thought to be daring and definitely alternative rock oriented, in later years her songs have a more pop sound, but still with the underlying uniqueness she has always been known for.

 A devoted left-wing singer, Ani DiFranco is known for her shaved head (although she now has long hair) and her outspoken views on atheism (she has said she is atheist, although recently has begun to talk about ‘alternative Christianity).